FACTS: A Factored State-Space Framework For World Modelling: Implementation Details

-\textbf{Datasets} We use a collection of 9 widely-adopted public datasets, specifically designed for multivariate time series forecasting (MTSF) tasks, as presented in Table~\ref{table:mtsf_data}.
-These datasets span various domains, including traffic monitoring, electricity consumption, weather forecasting, and solar energy production, offering a diverse range of variates and time granularities.
-Notable datasets include the traffic data, electricity and solar energy for energy-related forecasting, and the ETT datasets for electric power and transformer temperature forecasting.
+\textbf{Datasets} We use the open-source Time Series Library (TSLib), a widely-used benchmark for training and evaluating time-series models.
+TSLib provides standardized settings and a leaderboard of top-performing models, ensuring fair and consistent comparisons.
+Our focus is on long-term multivariate time-series forecasting (MSTF) tasks.
+We use a collection of 9 diverse real-world datasets, as presented in Table~\ref{table:mtsf_data}.
+These datasets span various domains, including energy production/consumption, finance exchange rate, traffic monitoring, and weather forecasting, offering a diverse range of variates and time granularities.
 The temporal resolutions of the datasets range from minutes to days, making them ideal for evaluating the performance of forecasting models over both short-term and long-term horizons.